sgupta701/swytch.sh---A-_Tag-_Team-Pictionary/README.md

 * **Unique "Relay" Mechanic:** Two players (The Starter and The Finisher) share the drawing duties in 20-second intervals.
 * **Real-Time Interaction:** Powered by Socket.io for instantaneous drawing sync and chat-based guessing.
 * **Fully Responsive:** Play on a laptop with a massive canvas or on your phone with a touch-optimized UI.
-* **Custom Game Settings:** Hosts can adjust the number of rounds and drawing time to fit their group.
+* **Custom Game Settings:** Hosts can adjust the number of rounds, drawing time to fit their group, and can kick players out.
 * **Dynamic Avatars:** Choose from a library of 50+ unique pixel-art characters.
 * **Smart Tools:** Includes a flood-fill (bucket) tool, eraser, and full Undo/Redo history.